GaloisInc/ivorylang-org/pages/ivory-reference.md

   * Ex initialization:
   `alloc s{} = $stringInit("foo");`

-Fully understand the usage of the string module requires reading the Haskell code, but here we cover some of the basics.
+Fully understanding the usage of the string module requires reading the Haskell code, but here we cover some of the basics.

 Declaring a string:
 ```
 include stdlibStringModule -- Bring the stdlibStringModlue into scope
-string struct MyString 4
+string struct MyString 4;
 ```

 This will create a type named `ivory_string_MyString`.
 For example, a function